heerdev/java-standalone-RestFulAPI/README.md

 Please start the app before running the API test mvn clean test

-## Types money transfer desinged for the app
+## Types of money transfer desinged for the app
 There are 2 types pf transfer
 1. Book transfer
 2. ICDT - outing wire transfer